RobotDegilim/ME461_LABS/README.md

 ### Step 7: If you wish to spawn more boxes in the environment at random locations, you can run the following command:

-	 ros2 launch spawn_service spawn_box.launch.py
+	 ros2 launch spawn_service spawn_box.launch.py object_name:='box' number_of_boxes:=2

- This will read the spawn.yaml file placed in src/spawn_service/params/spawn.yaml.
-Infact you can go to this file and change the number of boxes you want to spawn.
+ You can modify the number_of_boxes parameter during launch from terminal, however currently we only have 'box' object in this sokoban game, so donot change its value.

 ### Step 8: If you wish to spawn targets at random locations in the environment, you can run the following command:

-   	ros2 launch spawn_service spawn_target.launch.py
+   	ros2 launch spawn_service spawn_target.launch.py object_name:='Donut' number_of_target:=5

  This will spawn targets at random locations within the environment.
-Moreover, you can go to the spawn_target.yaml file to change the target object type and the number of targets you wish to spawn.
-The yaml file is placed at the same location where spawn.yaml was placed.
-Here is the location: src/spawn_service/params/spawn.yaml
+Moreover, you can modify the object_name to any of the available target type.
+Similarly, you are free to change number_of_targets parameter to your desired number of targets

 ### Note that currently following target types are available:
 	Donut
 	Infinity
 	Kare
 	b3gen
+### Some Common Errors:
+Error #1:
+		[ERROR] [launch]: Caught exception in launch (see debug for traceback): Caught multiple exceptions when trying to load file of format [py]:
+ 		- KeyError: 'TURTLEBOT3_MODEL'
+ 		- InvalidFrontendLaunchFileError: The launch file may have a syntax error, or its format is unknown

+ 	To resolve this, you must set the turtlebot3 model: export TURTLEBOT3_MODEL=waffle

+Error #2: If you get the following error when trying to launch the simulation,
+		[gzclient-3] gzclient: /usr/include/boost/smart_ptr/shared_ptr.hpp:728: typename boost::detail::sp_member_access<T>::type boost::shared_ptr<T>::operator->() const [with T =
+		             gazebo::rendering::Camera; typename boost::detail::sp_member_access<T>::type = gazebo::rendering::Camera*]: Assertion `px != 0' failed.

+	To resolve this, source /usr/share/gazebo/setup.sh